nicolelinh444/countries-app-fall-2025/README.md

 This project is a full-stack app that shows world countries.
 Users can create a profile and save their favorite countries.

+This project is the culmination of what I learned over the past year, going from someone who barely dabbled in tech to someone who has created multiple full-stack applications!

 ## 🚀 Live Site

 Check out the app: